Rickshaw Mama: Plot

 The flashback rolls to some years back, where Raja was doing a daily job of picking up a college-going girl Gauri to leave her at the college.
 Gauri, being the daughter of a rich man, was also kind to him.
-One day, she overhears her father's telephone conversation where her father plans to kill a man as he would be trapped for his crime if the man gives a true statement to police.
-Gauri begs her father not to do this, and her father promises her on seeing his daughter plead.
+One day, she overhears her father's telephone conversation where her father plans to kill a man as he would be trapped for his crime if the man gives a true statement to the police.
+Gauri begs her father not to do this, and her father promises her to see his daughter plead.
 However, the man is killed in an accident, and Gauri misunderstands that her father killed him as planned.
-She leaves her home as she did not want to be a daughter of a rich killer.
+She leaves her home as she did not want to be the daughter of a rich killer.
 Gauri goes to Raja and asks him to marry her.
 Initially, he hesitates as she is from a rich family and he is an ordinary man, but somehow she convinces him, and both get married.
 Gauri, who is now Raja's wife, leads a very happy life with him and gets pregnant.
 Raja arranges a bed in a big reputed hospital to admit his wife during her delivery, but he meets with an accident and requires a major operation, which costs a huge sum in the same hospital.
-Gauri goes to her father, who is a financial loan banker, and asks money to him not as his daughter, but as a wife of a poor rickshaw man.
+Gauri goes to her father, who is a financial loan banker, and asks for money to him not as his daughter, but as the wife of a poor rickshaw man.
 Gauri, however, repays the money through her husband's earnings.
 As days roll by, Gauri suffers labour pains, and her husband takes her to the hospital.
 Since the case is critical, the doctors suggest an operation.
 However, Raja refuses that no knife should touch his wife's body, being very ignorant about the medical condition and advancements.
 He leaves the hospital, but the case becomes very critical, which forces the doctor to perform a caesarian, but Gauri dies giving birth to a baby girl.
 Raja finds out about the need for a caesarian and permits it, but the doctor replies that Gauri is already dead, having given birth to a stillborn baby.
 Gauri's father takes away his granddaughter and never even lets Raja see his daughter's dead body.

-After knowing the truth, the lady apologies for her shameful act to Raja.
+After knowing the truth, Lakshmi apologies for her shameful act to Raja.
 The rich man is blackmailed by some goons who threaten to kidnap his granddaughter, which they eventually do so one day.
 Raja rushes to save Bhuvana, who is trapped in a water tank which might kill her by drowning her in running water any time.
 He fights with the goons, saves Bhuvana, and reconciles with her and his father-in-law.